Population Research Institute (organization)

-The Population Research Institute (PRI) is a 501(c)3 non-profit organization based in Front Royal, Virginia, US.
+The Population Research Institute (PRI) is a 501(c)(3) non-profit organization based in Front Royal, Virginia, US.
 The organization opposes abortion and believes that overpopulation is a myth.

 Background

 The Population Research Institute was founded in 1989 by Paul Marx (1920–2010), a family sociologist, Catholic priest and Benedictine monk who had established the anti-abortion group Human Life International as well.
 It became an independent institute in 1996.
 The same year, the think tank got headed by Steven W. Mosher, a social researcher and author who had witnessed forced abortions in China during the implementation of the one-child policy in 1980.

 Activities

 PRI opposes government attempts to control the population.
 According to the Los Angeles Times, PRI's Mosher successfully helped lobby the administration of US president George W. Bush to withhold US$34 to $40 million per year for seven years from the United Nations Population Fund (UNFPA), the largest international donor to family planning programs.
-The research institute opined that UNPFA was using American money to fund Chinese compulsory sterilization and abortions, a claim denied by the population fund, noting that it does not work in areas where the one-child policy in still in force.
+The research institute opined that UNPFA was using American money to fund Chinese compulsory sterilization and abortions, a claim denied by the population fund, noting that it does not work in areas where the one-child policy is still in force.
 Mosher also advocated against the Chinese two-child policy, claiming that it was "being pushed to the masses through the Communist Party mechanism".